Gisou Hair Oil Review: Is this Cult Serum Worth the Money?

-While I already have a fully stocked (over-stocked, let’s be honest) drawer of haircare goodies , I couldn’t resist dipping my toe into the oh-so-aesthetically-pleasing world of Gisou.
+While I already have a fully stocked (over-stocked, let’s be honest) drawer of beauty products, I couldn’t resist dipping my toe into the oh-so-aesthetically pleasing world of Gisou.

-Meanwhile Mirsalehi honey (Negin Mirsalehi’s family’s own produce), does make an appearance, with honey acting as a humectant, binding water from the atmosphere to hair and helping to boost hydration levels.
-The ingredient is also a powerful antibacterial; great for scalps suffering from dandruff of infection.
+Honey acts as a natural humectant, binding water from the atmosphere to hair, which in turn helps to boost hydration levels.
+The ingredient is also a powerful antibacterial; great for scalps suffering from dandruff or infection.

-Additionally, nourishing coconut oil and passionflower seed oil (an anti-inflammatory) also benefit scalp health, while sweet almond and argan kernel oils moisturise and contain Omega 3 and vitamin E (an antioxidant) to promote hair health.
+Nourishing coconut oil and passionflower seed oil (an anti-inflammatory) also benefit scalp health, while sweet almond and argan kernel oils moisturize and contain Omega 3 and vitamin E (an antioxidant) to promote hair health.